How to help your animals during an emergency evacuation - BC SPCA

 Prepare & Prep

-Pack a “to go” bag: Having a ‘to go’ bag ready is essential.
+• Pack a ‘to go’ bag: Having a ‘to go’ bag ready is essential.
 It should include everything from your pet’s photographs to their microchip information, medications and medical records.

-Collar, tag and permanent ID: Keep a collar and tag on your pet with your home phone number and address.
-As pets can slip out of their collars, make an appointment with your vet to get your pet permanent ID such as a microchip or tattoo.
+• Collar, tag and permanent ID: Keep a collar and tag on your pet with your home phone number and address.
+As pets can slip out of their collars, make an appointment with your vet to get your pet a permanent ID such as a microchip or tattoo.

-Register your pet: In the event you’re separated from your pet during an emergency evacuation, make sure your pet and their identification is registered with the BC Pet Registry (microchip, tattoo or licence).
-This step is crucial for a quick and safe return.
+• Register your pet: In the event you’re separated from your pet during an emergency evacuation, make sure your pet and their identification are registered with the BC Pet Registry (microchip, tattoo or licence).
+This step is crucial for a quick and safe return.When your pet is found, their microchip can be scanned or tattoo code read.
+The ID is then searched on bcpetregistry.ca and the owner is contacted using the phone number or email found on the pet’s profile.
+Remember to keep your contact details updated

 Important Emergency Checklist